MahinMohan/TheIntelligentBistro/README.md

 # The Intelligent Bistro

-A high-fidelity mobile restaurant ordering app powered by a conversational AI assistant named Sage.
-Users browse a premium menu, manage their cart, and place orders through natural language — "Add two spicy chicken sandwiches and a large water."

-Built as part of the Viridien AI Full-Stack Engineering Internship assessment.
+A premium React Native dining app where a conversational AI assistant named Sage handles the entire ordering experience.
+Chat with Sage and it intelligently interprets your intent, updates your cart in real time, and tracks your full order history across the session.
+Every interaction is powered by a Node.js backend that processes natural language and returns precise structured JSON actions, keeping the UI and AI in perfect sync at all times.

 ---